gene-git/dmarc_report/README.rst

 Overview
 ========

-Generate a human readable DMARC report from 1 or more standard DMARC and TLS-RPT xml email reports .
+Generate a human readable report from 1 or more standard DMARC and TLS-RPT xml email reports .
+DMARC reports are made using *dmarc-rpt* while TLS-RPTs use *tls-rpt*

 Note: